Who we are funded by

 - To create new opportunities for work

-Our Community Grants 4 project completed in April 2019, these statistics show just how successful it was.
+Our Community Grants 5 project has been going since April 2019, these statistics show just how successful it currently is:

-More than 3000 people benefited from Community Grants funding
+More than 1700 people have benefited from Community Grants funding

 Reporting fraud is the only real way of stamping it out

 If you are a Community Grants participant and suspect fraud maybe being committed help us by reporting any suspected fraud directly to the Community Grants Team at HLC.

 We are able to take your call from :- 8.30 – 4.30 Monday to Friday

 If you wish to report a suspected fraud anonymously please leave a message on our answer phone after working hours or during the weekend.